5 questions about our graphene

 Pioneering an innovative graphene form, Carbon Waters offers the industry an enhanced, controlled performance for its materials.

 Carbon Waters is now able to produce a form of graphene that is both stable and easy to use, opening the way to numerous industrial applications.

-For Alain Pénicaud, Director of Research at CNRS and specialist in the subject, “it is the ultimate membrane, an all-surface material”.
-1 m² of graphene weighs around 0.77 mg.
+For Alain Pénicaud, director of research at CNRS and specialist in the subject, “It is the ultimate membrane, an all-surface material.”
+One square meter of graphene weighs about 0.77 mg.

-What are graphene properties?
+What are graphene’s properties?

-What are graphene applications?
+What are graphene’s applications?

 A single layer is all you need to form an impenetrable barrier that protects against moisture or gases.
 Graphene is starting to find applications in the industrial world as a surface barrier, in particular for corrosion resistance, but also for making an insulating material conductive.

-“You can create a barrier with graphene, but it would not be homogeneous, whereas a liquid containing graphene can be deposited over the entire surface that you want to protect”, added Alain Pénicaud.
-It has a wide range of applications in fields as varied as energy, aeronautics, building or microelectronics.
+“You can create a barrier with graphene, but it would not be homogeneous; whereas a liquid containing graphene can be deposited over the entire surface that you want to protect,” adds Alain Pénicaud.

 The next stage, already well under way, involves managing industrial projects that are able to optimise the exceptional properties of graphene.